On this page:

 Note: The sample screen images in this document include red "privacy bars" to prevent viewing of sensitive information.

-There are no special prerequisites for using SecureCRT at MIT.
+Apart from a few system requirements, there are no special prerequisites for using SecureCRT at MIT.
 However, there are two considerations:

 - You must choose either the 32 bit version or the 64 bit version - whichever is appropriate for your machine.